 30 Tools Every Apprentice Electrician Should Own

-There are a lot of tools you need as an apprentice electrician, but it can be difficult to know what tools you need if you’re new to the job.
+You need several tools as an apprentice electrician, but it can be challenging to determine which are essential if you’re new to the job.
 You will need some tools right off the bat, while others you can gather as you gain more clients.

-If you are just starting out as an apprentice electrician, then you might need someone to tell you exactly what you should buy from the get-go.
-For this reason, we have compiled this list of 30 tools every apprentice electrician should own.
-Consult this list to figure out what you need to buy and what you can leave out.
+If you are just starting out as an apprentice electrician, you might need someone to tell you precisely what you should buy from the get-go.
+Luckily, we have compiled this list of 30 tools every apprentice electrician should own.
+Consult the list to figure out what you need to buy and what you can leave out.

 Let’s get started.